Counting quadrant walks via Tutte's invariant method: Introduction

 {\bf Contents of the paper.} We introduce \emm two new objects, related to quadrant equations, called \emm invariants, and \emm decoupling functions,.
-Both are rational functions in $x, y$ and $t$.
+Both are rational functions in $x$, $y$ and $t$.
 Not all models admit invariants or decoupling functions.
-We show that these objects play a key role in the classification of quadrant walks: \begin{itemize} \item first, we prove that invariants exist if and only if the group of the model is finite (that is, if and only if $Q(x,y;t)$ is D-finite; 23 cases).
+We show that these objects play a key role in the classification of quadrant walks (see Table~\ref{tab:nat} for a summary): \begin{itemize} \item First, we prove that invariants exist if and only if the group of the model is finite (that is, if and only if $Q(x,y;t)$ is D-finite); this happens for 23 models.
 In this case, decoupling functions exist if and only if the so-called \emm orbit sum, vanishes (Section~\ref{sec:extensions}).
 This holds precisely for the $4$ algebraic models (Figure~\ref{fig:alg_models}, left).

 \item In those $4$ cases, we combine invariants and decoupling functions to give \emm short and uniform proofs, of algebraicity.
-This includes the shortest proof ever found for Gessel's famously difficult model, and extends to models with weighted steps~\cite{KaYa-15}, for which algebraicity was sometimes still conjectural (Sections~\ref{sec:gessel} and~\ref{sec:extensions}). \item Models with an infinite group have no invariant.
+This includes the shortest proof ever found for Gessel's famously difficult model, and extends to models with weighted steps~\cite{KaYa-15}, for which algebraicity was sometimes still conjectural (Sections~\ref{sec:gessel} and~\ref{sec:extensions}). \item The 56 models with an infinite group have no invariant.
 But we define for them a certain (complex analytic) \emm weak invariant,, which is explicit.
-Then for the $9$ infinite group models that admit decoupling functions, we give a new, integral free expression of $Q(x,y;t)$ (Section~\ref{sec:analysis}).
-This expression implies that $Q(x,y;t)$ is D-algebraic in $x$, $y$ and $t$.
-We compute explicit differential equations in $y$ for $Q(0,y;t)$ (Section~\ref{sec:DA}). \end{itemize}
+Then for the $9$ infinite group models that admit decoupling functions, we give a new, integral free expression for $Q(x,y;t)$ (Section~\ref{sec:analysis}).
+This expression implies that $Q(x,y;t)$ is D-algebraic in $x$, $y$ and~$t$.
+This is the first time that D-algebraicity is proved for some non-D-finite quadrant models.
+We compute explicit differential equations in $y$ for $Q(0,y;t)$ (Section~\ref{sec:DA}). \item The existence of invariants only depends on the step set~$\cS$, but the existence of decoupling functions is also sensitive to the starting point: in Section~\ref{sec:start}, we describe for which points they actually exist.
+In particular, we show that some quadrant models that have no decoupling function when starting at $(0,0)$ (and are now known to be non-D-algebraic, as discussed below) still admit decoupling functions when starting at other points.
+Even though we have not worked out the details, we expect them to be D-algebraic for these points. \end{itemize}